8 Fitting Models

 • This can happen when we fit the model too tightly or closely to one set of data (the training data) so given a new training data set it does poorly on the new data.

-• We can reduce it by decreasing the flexibility of our model and we want it to be small.
+• We can reduce it by decreasing the flexibility of our model.

 • High variance means our model is too sensitive to the noise in the data.